 There was an established quality policy and quality objectives available.
 Procedures and records were available as per the requirements of the standard.
-The nonconformities identified were addressed through a CAPA plan.

 4.2.2.
 Quality manual

 The manufacturer's Quality Manual was updated regularly and continued to reflect the intended practices of the manufacturer.
 The quality manual described the interaction between the processes of the Quality Management System (QMS), it defined the structure of the documentation system and listed/excluded non-applicable clauses of ISO 13485:2016 with appropriate justification.